 MH Ross, RoamRight, Tin Leg and several other insurers offer policies that include some non-medical evacuation coverage.
 Benefits range from $25,000 to $100,000.

 Other policies may include "riot" under covered reasons for travel delay claims.
-For example, as of this writing, the MH Ross Asset Plus policy includes "riot" under its covered reasons for missed connection and trip delay benefits.
+For example, as of this writing, RoamRight's Essential policy includes "riot" under its covered reasons for missed connection and trip delay benefits.
 However, the same policy specifically excludes "war, invasion, acts of foreign enemies, hostilities between nations (whether declared or undeclared), or civil war" from coverage.
-RoamRight's Essential policy has similar provisions.
-Travel Guard’s Basic (Essential) policy specifically names "war," "riot," "insurrection" and "civil commotion" in its General Exclusions list; losses relating to wars, riots, uprisings and the like are not covered.
+Travel Guard’s Basic policy specifically names "war," "riot," "insurrection" and "civil disorder" in its General Exclusions list; losses relating to wars, riots, uprisings and the like are not covered.

 Issues to Consider When Traveling to an Area Experiencing Civil Unrest